afs/afs.github.io/shacl-datasets.md

 ## Overview

-Validation of a RDF Datasets is performed by associating a shapes graph with each graph (named graph and default graph) in the datasets, then applying the SHACL validation process to each graph.

-This is achieved by associating a "target graph" with each shape.
-These can be specified on each shape but can be written to apply to groups of shapes.
+Validation of a RDF Datasets is performed by associating a target with each shape in a "Shapes Dataset".
+The target graph can be specified on each shape but can be written to apply to groups of shapes.

 Shapes graphs can be reused so that the same set of shapes is used to validate multiple graphs in the dataset.
 The shapes to used for a dataset are contained